Stochastic Approximation for Estimating the Price of Stability in Stochastic Nash Games: Approximating the price of stability

 An example of this scheme is presented by Algorithm~\ref{algorithm:pos}.
-Here, vectors $y_{k,1}$ and $x_{k,1}$ are generated by Algorithm~\ref{algorithm:aR-IP-SeG}, while $y_{k,2}$ and $x_{k,2}$ are generated by a standard stochastic extra-subgradient method for solving $\min_{x\in X}\mathbb{E}[f(x,\xi)]$.We make the following remark to make clarifications about this method. \begin{remark}\em As mentioned earlier, we do have several options in employing a method for solving the canonical nonsmooth stochastic optimization problem $\min_{x\in X}\mathbb{E}[f(x,\xi)]$.
+Here, vectors $y_{k,1}$ and $x_{k,1}$ are generated by Algorithm~\ref{algorithm:aR-IP-SeG}, while $y_{k,2}$ and $x_{k,2}$ are generated by a standard stochastic extra-subgradient method for solving $\min_{x\in X}\mathbb{E}[f(x,\xi)]$. \fyy{We provide} the following remark to make clarifications about this \fyy{scheme}. \begin{remark}\em As mentioned earlier, we do have several options in employing a method for solving the canonical nonsmooth stochastic optimization problem $\min_{x\in X}\mathbb{E}[f(x,\xi)]$.
 Here, we use the stochastic extra-subgradient method that is known to achieve the convergence rate of the order $\frac{1}{\sqrt{K}}$ when employing a suitable weighted averaging scheme specified by \eqref{eqn:averaging_pos_eq2} (cf.~\cite{yousefian2018stochastic}).
-We also note that Algorithm~\ref{algorithm:pos} can be compactly presented by mentioning that we calling the two extra-subgradient schemes, separately.
-However, it is important to note that there are different groups of random samples generated in Algorithm~\ref{algorithm:pos} and the analysis of the confidence interval relies on what assumptions we make on these samples.
-As such, we explicitly present these schemes as a unifying scheme to be clear about our assumptions that play a key role in deriving the confidence interval. \end{remark} We make the following assumption about the random samples in Algorithm~\ref{algorithm:pos}. \begin{assumption} Let the following statements hold.
+We also note that Algorithm~\ref{algorithm:pos} can be compactly presented \fyy{by the} two extra-subgradient schemes, separately.
+However, we note that there are different groups of random samples generated in Algorithm~\ref{algorithm:pos} and the analysis \fyy{of the scheme} relies on what assumptions we make on these samples, \fyy{presented in the following}. \end{remark} \begin{assumption} \em Let the following statements hold.